avU8989/fitness-tracker-attacks/experiments/A1-BLE-Injection/attack-1/README.md

 - **Host-side Linux environment configured with `bluetoothctl agent` and `btmgmt` flags for LE Secure Connections and pairing**

 - The "fitness-tracker" App will connect automatically connect to devices based on visible identifiers **(Device Name, Advertised UUIDs)**

+- The "fitness-tracker" App does not require pairing or encryption

 - The legitimate peripheral may be **offline (e.g. powered off)** or **turned on too late**